emzpetros/ObsidianNotes/Research/Experiments/Exp Ideas.md

 - Some differences found even with healthy older adults
 - Good citations for using dual task results to predict falls

+# AS 11/13 DT

+Residual sensation: characterization
+- Characterization
+- Focus on it's intensity as it wears down
+- Focus somewhere else

+Scheduled amount of time to check in

+Perturbations on Egg
+- Postural stability + DT

+Stairs + DT
+- LE02 maybe performing poorly while talking
+- Does sensation improve it